nhope123/calculator/README.md

 ## Display
 There is a two level display, one for immediate input and another for the acquired equation.
-The acquired equation is located at the of the display followed by the immediate input.
+The acquired equation is located at the of the display screen followed by the immediate input.

 ## functionality